-One of the woman stood almost a head taller than the others.
+One of the women stood almost a head taller than the others.
 With her thick black hair plaited in a long braid which hung down low between her shoulder blades, she also wore her uniform in a rakish almost taunting way.

 It was not just her song which was an enigma, it was her very being.

 Only when I was yards away did her voice fade and a silence ensued so profound that it seemed that nothing dared intrude into the vastness of its vacuum.